Think you have a leak on your supply?

 These are all of the pipes inside of your home.
 These pipes are your responsibility.

-Before you start make sure you won’t need to use any water for 1 hour.
+Before you start, make sure you won’t need to use any water for 1 hour.
 You may also want a cloth to wipe your meter clean so that you can see all the numbers clearly.

 If you are unable to carry out the leak check you may wish to ask a family member or neighbour to help you.
 If you can’t find anyone to help, call our helpline or complete the form at the bottom of this page and we’ll arrange for someone to come out and do this for you.

-Your leak check results
+Your leak location results

 If your meter numbers haven’t changed

 If the numbers on the meter dials haven’t changed between each reading, you probably don’t have a leak.
 However, it may be worthwhile checking to see if you have a small leak that may not have shown up on your meter.
-To do this we’d recommend that do another leak check overnight.
+To do this we’d recommend that you do another leak check overnight.
 Take a meter reading last thing at night and another first thing in the morning, just remember not to use any water, like flushing the toilet or turning the tap on to brush your teeth.

 Who can help me fix my leak?